demo4him/wine-application-for-slackware-15/README.md

-How to install windows apps on slackware 15
+Windows apps on slackware 15